zeptofine/dataset-creator/README.md

 Outputs have a folder, which is used to send created images, and the format_text is used to define files new paths.
 The `overwrite existing files` checkbox defines whether you overwrite existing files in the output folder if they already exist.

 The `Filters` list show functions that will be applied to images going through this step.
 They can apply noise, compression, etc. to images.
+Many of these are nearly ripped from [Kim2091/helpful-scripts/Dataset-Destroyer](https://github.com/Kim2091/helpful-scripts/).

 ### Every list item can be dragged and resized to help viewing them

 ## Running

-To run the program, run `python -m imdataset_creator` (or if you installed it, `imdataset-creator`) in the terminal.
+To run the actual program, run `python -m imdataset_creator` (or if you installed it, `imdataset-creator`) in the terminal.

 ### Arguments